ibm-cloud-docs/transit-gateway/displayroutereport.md

 Overlapping routes are a common issue when configuring a transit gateway.
 If the routes from two or more connections overlap, traffic might not be routed properly.
 {: note}

-## Generating and viewing a route report by using the UI
+## Generating and viewing a route report using the UI
 {: #generate-route-report-ui}
 {: ui}